-The following table sets forth the number of shares of our common stock which may be sold by each of the selling security holders pursuant to this prospectus, including: (i) 52,300,000 shares of common stock issued to Special Situations and the Investors pursuant to the Private Placement which closed June 14, 2013; and (ii) 18,000,000 shares of common stock issuable upon exercise of a portion of the Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share, which Series A Warrants were issued as part of the above-referenced Private Placement.
-All 52,300,000 shares issuable upon exercise of the Series A Warrants are not covered by this prospectus and registration statement because we currently have an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A Warrants.
+The following table sets forth the number of shares of our common stock which may be sold by each of the selling security holders pursuant to this prospectus, including: (i) 34,300,000 shares of common stock issuable upon the exercise of a portion of the five year Series A Warrants issued to Special Situations Technology Funds, L.P. and forty other accredited investors at \$0.15 per share pursuant to a Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants issued to Special Situations and the other investors at \$0.20 per share in the same private placement; and (iii) 5,230,000 shares of common stock issuable upon the exercise of five year placement agent warrants issued to GVC Capital LLC or affiliated parties at \$0.10 per share in connection with the same private placement.
 We agreed to register for resale the shares covered by this prospectus as a condition to the purchase of these securities, which were sold in a private offering resulting in the purchasers holding restricted securities.